wp-plugins/pager-widget/readme.txt

 1. Adjust the settings, if necessary, after placing the widget in a widget area

 == Frequently Asked Questions ==

-= What if I have a question? =

-Email me at paul@ischool.utexas.edu and I'll try to get back to you quickly.

 == Screenshots ==